mindthegab/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 Once you are happy with the socialization phase (garnered enough support / interest, addressed open questions, etc), please check the box below and put a comment on this issue so it can be sent to the TOC for approval.

 - [ ] I am happy for this issue to be sent to the Technical Oversight Committee for formal review and approval
-- [ ] FINOS team added this to FINOS TOC for review
+- [ ] FINOS team added this to FINOS TOC Backlog and assigned TOC Chair for review

 ### TOC Approval findings
 - [ ] FINOS TOC reviewed the contribution and the contribution was: `accepted|rejected`